+Objective:

-- Objective: To make the other side's witnesses less believable in the eyes of the trier of fact; to negate your opponent's case; to discredit the testimony of your opponent's witnesses; and to discredit real evidence that has been presented. - Method: Student-attorneys will examine the opponent's witnesses and elicit relevant facts that are intended to discredit that witness or the opponent's theory of the case.
-Consider the following: - 1.
-An attorney should attempt to explain, modify, or discredit that which has been introduced as evidence. - 2.
+To make the other side's witnesses less believable in the eyes of the trier of fact; to negate your opponent's case; to discredit the testimony of your opponent's witnesses; and to discredit real evidence that has been presented.

+Method:

+Student-attorneys will examine the opponent's witnesses and elicit relevant facts that are intended to discredit that witness or the opponent's theory of the case.
+Consider the following:

+- 1. An attorney should attempt to explain, modify, or discredit that which has been introduced as evidence. - 2.
 Use narrow, leading questions. - 3.
-Do not have a witness repeat a statement unless you are leading somewhere.
+Do not have a witness repeat a statement unless you are leading somewhere he/she has hated the defendant since childhood).